Observations in TNG: "Final Mission"

 "The Best of Both Worlds II"

-The remastered release shows a CG model of the Enterprise.
+The remastered release shows a CG shot of the Enterprise.
 This is the first of several appearances of this recreated shot in the fourth season.
 The original footage of the physical model could not be found so it had to be recreated using a CG model.

 More footage of the garbage scow.

-The tractor beam is malfunctioning in this shot.
 The malfunction of the beam was faithfully reconstructed for TNG-R.

 The USS Enterprise-D flies toward the Gamelan sun.
 This shot of the 4-foot model was also originally created for "The Best of Both Worlds II".
 The tractor beam, sun and garbage scow were added for this episode.
 When the shot appeared in the first episode of the season, the USS Enterprise-D was flying past Saturn.